earthly/website/blog/_posts/2021-04-22-brown-green-language.md

      TIOBE is measured like [this](https://www.tiobe.com/tiobe-index/programming-languages-definition/) and their historical data is only available if you pay, so I am using the Wayback Machine.
  [^3]: TIOBE doesn't include HTML/CSS because it doesn't consider them turning complete and therefore not a programming language.
 Shell scripts are measured separately by TIOBE, and VBA is not in the list of languages measured at all, as far as I can see.

+ [^4]: Not all brown languages are dreaded however: Python, C#, Swift, JavaScript and SQL remain loved and I would love to hear if anyone has theories on why.
+Also Scala and Haskell, two languages I have a soft spot for, are the only green languages on the dreaded list.
+Is this just noise or is there something else going on there?